Bureau of Industry and Security: Guiding principles of the Bureau of Industry and Security

 The main focus of the bureau is the security of the United States, which includes its national security, economic security, cyber security, and homeland security.
 For example, in the area of dual-use export controls, BIS administers and enforces such controls to stem the proliferation of weapons of mass destruction and the means of delivering them, to halt the spread of weapons to terrorists or countries of concern, and to further U.S. foreign policy objectives.
 Where there is credible evidence suggesting that the export of a dual-use item threatens U.S. security, the Bureau is empowered to prevent export of the item.

 In addition to national security, BIS's function is to ensure the health of the U.S. economy and the competitiveness of U.S. industry.
 BIS promotes a strong defense–industrial base that can develop and provide technologies that will enable the United States to maintain its military superiority.
 BIS takes care to ensure that its regulations do not impose unreasonable restrictions on legitimate international commercial activity that are necessary for the health of U.S. industry.

 Lists of Parties of Concern

 The Bureau maintains five major lists of parties with whom exportation is forbidden or requires licensing.
 The five lists are:

 The Consolidated Screening List is a searchable database maintained under a collaboration of the Departments of Commerce, State and Treasury, to aid individuals and industries which may be engaged in overseas trade to determine whether transactions involving specific persons or items are legal, or whether licensure or special records are required.

 The Entity List, which is regularly updated on both the BIS website and the Federal Register.

-The Military End User List, published as a supplement to the Export Administration Regulations Section 744.
+Entities on the Entity List are subject to U.S. license requirements for the export or transfer of specified items, such as some U.S. technologies.